The Gertrude Street Projection Festival will continue in 2019.

 The Gertrude Street Projection Festival (GSPF).

-In 2016 the GSPF celebrated its ninth year of staging inner Melbourne’s most visible and accessible free large scale arts festival.
+In 2017 the GSPF celebrated its tenth anniversary of staging inner Melbourne’s most visible and accessible free large scale arts festival.

 The festival presents a program of dynamic projection art projects that lets us see familiar spaces and buildings in new, inspired ways.
 It’s a collaborative, volunteer effort of artists and traders, residents and community groups all brought together by The Gertrude Projection Association.